Genitourinary Malignancies - Board Review Summary

 - Primary RCC: SBRT is a real nephron-sparing treatment, not just palliative RT.

-- Stage I seminoma: observation preferred; if irradiating, memorize 20 Gy para-aortic.
+- Stage I seminoma: surveillance preferred; if irradiating, memorize 20 Gy para-aortic.

 - Penile cancer: remember the high-risk CTV includes prepubic fat.